runesish/cyclics/README.md

 # Cyclics - Nothing right now.
-Currently this mod has nothing in it, the framework is just being made and put on Github for easier access to it.
+Currently this mod has nothing really in it, planning on adding more content soon.